Captain of the Sleughtwilliam - Annaly - Chief - Sleaught William

 Captainships came with much value of about 100 Pounds Sterling

-were abolished by statute, and regranted to loyal lords and barons and princes.
-These captainships seemed to have
+population were abolished by statute, and regranted to loyal lords and barons and princes.
+These Grants and Patents

-been a much coveted title to receive during the 1500s and 1600s from the King or Queen of England with an
+of captainships seemed to have been a much coveted title to receive during the 1500s and 1600s from the King or

-equivalency to a Count or Baron Feudal Title.
+Queen of England with a Nobility equivalency to a Prince, Earl Count Feudal Title.

 Ardagh - was formed from the territory of Sleughtwilliam